sbt/sbt/src/sphinx/Extending/Plugins.rst

 to the original build.
 Any session settings for the plugin definition project that have not been saved are dropped.

+*Note*: At runtime, all plugins for all builds are loaded in a separate, parent class loader of the class loaders for builds.
+This means that plugins will not see classes or resources from build definitions.

 Global plugins
 --------------